sderosiaux/every-single-day-i-tldr/README.md

 # 16-04-2018

+- http://blog.ploeh.dk/2018/04/16/endomorphic-composite-as-a-monoid/ Using Endo[A] to compose a list of endomorphisms A->A into single endomorphism
 - https://alexn.org/blog/2017/10/11/javascript-promise-leaks-memory.html Why JS's Promise sucks (it leaks memory on recursive calls).
 Very important when working in a FP mode where recursion is massively used..

 # 15-04-2018